 • The three written exams typically take place on three consecutive working days.
 They are planned in such a way that each exam takes place during the SCS office hours so that the office staff can manage all the logistics for that exam.

-• Marking of the Written Exam: Members of the Advisory Committee review the candidate’s answers for the portion of their exam before the Oral Exam and report a grade by email to the Graduate Director alone.
+• Marking of the Written Exam: Members of the Committee review the candidate’s answers for the portion of their exam before the Oral Exam and report a grade by email to the Graduate Director alone.
 Once the Graduate Director has received the 3 grades, the Graduate Director decides on whether the oral proceeds or not and informs all relevant parties.

 • Oral Exam: In the Oral Exam, a thorough investigation of the knowledge and understanding of the candidate, both in terms of breadth and depth, concerning the major and minor topics of the examination, is undertaken.
 At a minimum, familiarity with the designated material at the senior undergraduate level or junior graduate level will be expected.
 The ability of the candidate to articulate clear answers in English is expected.

-• Grading of COMP 6907: The Comprehensive Exam may be failed, passed conditionally (i.e., with extra requirements) or passed unconditionally:
+• Grading of COMP 6907: The Comprehensive Exam may be failed, passed conditionally (i.e., with extra requirements), or passed unconditionally:

 • A student fails COMP 6907 if a failing grade is received by the Graduate Director for two or more of the written exams.
 In this case, no oral takes place.
-A student may also fail COMP 6907 if, after the oral, this course is assigned a FAIL verdict by the Comprehensive Advisory Committee.
+A student may also fail COMP 6907 if, after the oral, this course is assigned a FAIL verdict by the Comprehensive Committee.
 More specifically, at the end of the oral, a vote is held among the examiners to determine if the comprehensive is passed unconditionally, passed conditionally, or failed.
 The verdict is recorded by the Chair of the oral on the Comprehensive Grading Sheet (supplied by the Graduate Administrator).
 When COMP 6907 is failed, this course may be retaken at most one more time.
 That is, the student will have to redo and pass 3 written exams and an oral in order to pass this course.
-A new PhD Comprehensive Advisory Committee & Reading List form and a new PhD Comprehensive Exam Specification form will need to be submitted.
-Choice of topics, examiners and reading lists may be updated on the first of these forms.
+A new Comprehensive Committee & Reading List form and a new Comprehensive Exam Specification form will need to be submitted.
+Choice of topics, examiners, and reading lists may be updated on the first of these forms.

-• When the comprehensive is assigned a passed conditionally verdict, the Chair of the oral will complete the Comprehensive Grading Sheet by supplying a) a list of deficiencies identified by the Comprehensive Advisory Committee, b) extra requirements to rectify these deficiencies, c) the method to be used by the student to demonstrate, to the Comprehensive Advisory Committee, that these extra requirements have been met, d) the deadline by which this demonstration must be completed.
-Extra requirements may consist in extra courses, special projects, preparation of survey-type papers, extra readings.
+• When the comprehensive is assigned a passed conditionally verdict, the Chair of the oral will complete the Comprehensive Grading Sheet by supplying a) a list of deficiencies identified by the Comprehensive Committee, b) extra requirements to rectify these deficiencies, c) the method to be used by the student to demonstrate, to the Comprehensive Committee, that these extra requirements have been met, d) the deadline by which this demonstration must be completed.
+Extra requirements may consist of extra courses, special projects, preparation of survey-type papers, extra readings.
 Extra requirements must be completed within at most one year of the Comprehensive Exam.
-Once extra requirements have been completed to the satisfaction of the Comprehensive Advisory Committee, the student’s supervisor will inform the Graduate Director and Graduate Administrator that the student has now completed successfully COMP 6907.
+Once extra requirements have been completed to the satisfaction of the Comprehensive Committee, the student’s supervisor will inform the Graduate Director and Graduate Administrator that the student has now completed successfully COMP 6907.

 • The Comprehensive Exam questions and the student’s original answer booklet(s) must be filed with the Graduate Administrator.